 - Jara Rocha and Kym Ward for the “Vibes & Leaks” workshops.

-- Lena Besenhard, Julian Knop (Stuhlkreisrevolte, Berlin) for the workshop “Conflict and Conflict Patterns”.
+- Lena Besenhard and Julian Knop (Stuhlkreisrevolte, Berlin) for the workshop “Conflict and Conflict Patterns”.

 - Jeanne Revel for the Organon workshop.

-- Adrián Groglopo, Agnieszka Bułacik, Cecilia Eguiluz, Cesy Leonard, Costanza Rossi, Just for the Record, Richard Dietrich for the “Neutrality” interviews.
+- Adrián Groglopo, Agnieszka Bułacik, Cecilia Eguiluz, Cesy Leonard, Costanza Rossi, Just for the Record and Richard Dietrich for the “Neutrality” interviews.

-- Troels Degn Johansson (at the time prefect HDK-Valand), Sean Bellamy (Democratic School) for the “Institutional Pathology” round table.
+- Troels Degn Johansson (at the time prefect HDK-Valand) and Sean Bellamy (Democratic School) for the “Institutional Pathology” round table.

 - Ram Krishna Ranjan for the permission to show his art work in “Who gets in?
 Rethinking Admission–Confronting Segregation”.
-Behjat Omer Abdulla, Elisabeth Hjort, Jeuno Kim, Nils Kristofersson, Nina Mangalanayagam, Linda Sternö, Arne Kjell Vikhagen, Mick Wilson, the teaching staff at HDK-Valand for talking to us about admission practices.
+Behjat Omer Abdulla, Elisabeth Hjort, Jeuno Kim, Nils Kristofersson, Nina Mangalanayagam, Linda Sternö, Arne Kjell Vikhagen, Mick Wilson and the teaching staff at HDK-Valand for talking to us about admission practices.

 - Hedjerassi Nassira, Sylvia Iweanya, Joëlle Sambi Nzeba for the Brussels workshops.